The Ultimate Beginner’s Guide to Cryptocurrency Mining

 1. Cloud mining

 All you need to do is buy a subscription (monthly, annually, etc.) and connect your desired rig to your cryptocurrency wallet.
-From then on, all the tokens that the rig mines will be transferred into your crypto wallet.
+From then on out, all crypto mined from the rig will be transferred directly into your wallet.

 2. CPU mining

 Although cloud mining is convenient, CPU mining is the most basic alternative to mine cryptocurrency.

 This is because it only involves running some programs on a computer system, with the CPU performing the functions in the background.
 The problem with this method?
 Your electricity bill will go through the roof, and if you have a basic setup, your computer will overheat.